 Welcome to the Neurology residency program at the University of Kansas.
 Founded in 1959, our program prepares residents for distinguished careers in academia and in private practice.

 Since Dr. Richard Barohn became chairman of our department in 2001, we have grown dramatically.
 Back then, the department had just 10 residents and 10 faculty members.
-Today, we train 20 residents, and we're still growing.
-We plan to expand to 24 residents by 2015.
-With nine new clinical faculty joining our department in 2013, our faculty ranks will have grown to 37 clinical faculty members on our main campus, and 18 clinical faculty in our associated training sites.
+Today, we train 24residents, and we're still growing.
+We plan to expand to 32 residents by 2018.
+With new clinical faculty joining our department, our faculty ranks have grown to 40clinical faculty members on our main campus, and 18 clinical faculty in our associated training sites.

 We provide strong clinical and research training for our residents during their four years of training.
-Eight months of elective time are available in the second and third years of Neurology training (PGY-3 and 4) for residents to develop their own individual areas of interest.
+Six months of elective time are available in the second and third years of Neurology training (PGY-3 and 4) for residents to develop their own individual areas of interest.
 We encourage you to take a look around.
 Meet our current residents.
-Take a peek atour handbook.
+Take a peek at our handbook.
 See what Kansas City has to offer.
 We hope you like what you find.

 Richard M. Dubinsky, MD, MPH